The scary big picture of popular kids toys

 - Brandon Gaille

 That's 63,072,000 Barbies a year!
-All that fuss for an unsustainable plastic toy doll linked to distorting young girls’ body images and stifling their career ambitions?
+All that fuss for a plastic toy doll that's linked to distorting young girls’ body images and stifling their career ambitions?

 Many of our electronic gadgets contain 'conflict minerals' that are mined in the Democratic Republic of Congo where they are often used to fund local warlords.